ogb4n/redd.it/README.md

 A reddit clone using React 18, tailwind and material-ui.
 It is mostly a client application because i probably will not continue the project after its realease date.

 A solid architecture should looks like an application that request an API to interact with the database to make sure data is properly processed and to grant authorizations.

-> A short api has still been developped to make sure registering new users is safe whatever happens
+> A short api has still been developped to make sure registering new users is safe whatever happen client side.
+Please contact me if you need the code to runs it properly

 ## Features